 FROM sys.databases

-If the collation for your database is set to the case-sensitive then, you need to change the collation property to case-insensitive.
+If your database’s collation is set to case-sensitive, you need to change the collation property to case-insensitive.

 ALTER DATABASE database